muratk3n/thirdwave/en/tweets/2020/week8a.md

 ---

-This current world is probably a version of be-all end-all dream world for boomers.
+This current world is probably a version of be-all end-all dream for boomers.
 Products in markets, bunch of roads, cars, etc, especially in 2nd, 3rd world - they didn't have any of these things in such abundance when they were young.
 Boy did they get what they (uncarefully) wished for...

 They are about abundance of shit.. not quality.
 U'd think by now would